Simoso68/Morselang/README.md

 \
 **New lines and carriage returns.**

-Due to the supported letters of the international morse code new lines (\n) and carriage returns (\r) are sadly not supported.
+Due to the supported letters of the international morse code, new lines (\n) and carriage returns (\r) are sadly not supported.

 ## Installation